 New-York Historical Society, 170 Central Park West at 79th Street

-Macy's sponsors this weekly storytime on Sunday mornings at 11:30am.
-Books often correspond to the museum's exhibitions.
-Included with museum admission.
+Macy's sponsors this weekly storytime for children age 3-7 years on Sunday mornings at 11:30am, included with museum admission.
+The featured books often correspond to the museum's exhibitions.

-For a more in-depth kid-lit experience, children ages 8 and up can visit the Thalia Kid Book Club at Symphony Space.
-The series of events brings young readers and famous YA authors together for creative-writing projects, open-ended discussions, book signings, and readings.
+For a more in-depth kid-lit experience, children ages 8 and up can visit the Thalia Kids Book Club at Symphony Space.
+The series of events brings young readers and famous YA authors together for creative writing projects, open-ended discussions, book signings, and readings.
 Rick Riordan, Judy Blume, and other notable authors have appeared over the years.

 This article first published in October 2010 but is updated regularly.